List of Graduate Center, CUNY faculty: Awards and prizes

-Among the Graduate Center's faculty are recipients of the Pulitzer Prize, the Nobel Prize, the Lakatos Award, the National Medals of Humanities and Science, the Bancroft Prize, Grammy Award, Guggenheim Fellowship, the George Jean Nathan Award for Dramatic Criticism, New York City Mayor's Award for Excellence in Science and Technology, the Lakatos Award, and the Presidential Early Career Award for Scientists and Engineers, as well as memberships in the American Academy of Arts and Sciences and the National Academy of Sciences.
+Among the Graduate Center's faculty are recipients of the Pulitzer Prize, Nobel Prize, Lakatos Award, National Medals of Humanities and Science, Bancroft Prize, Grammy Award, Guggenheim Fellowship, George Jean Nathan Award for Dramatic Criticism, New York City Mayor's Award for Excellence in Science and Technology, Lakatos Award, and Presidential Early Career Award for Scientists and Engineers, as well as memberships in the American Academy of Arts and Sciences and National Academy of Sciences.

-Nobel Laureates
+Nobel laureates

 In 1997, Queens College recruited future Nobel laureate and co-discoverer of the human immunodeficiency virus Luc Montagnier, appointing him to an endowed professorship.
-Montagnier was subsequently added to the faculty of the Graduate Center in the department of biology.
+He was subsequently added to the faculty of the Graduate Center in the department of biology.

 In 2015, the Graduate Center recruited Nobel laureate Paul Krugman to the faculty.
-Krugman joined the faculty on a dual appointment, both to the university's Ph.D. program in economics and as a distinguished scholar at the Graduate Center's Stone Center on Socio-Economic Inequality.
+He joined the faculty on a dual appointment, both to the university's Ph.D. program in economics and as a distinguished scholar at the Graduate Center's Stone Center on Socio-Economic Inequality.
 At the Stone Center, Krugman's colleagues include political scientist and sociologist Janet Gornick as well as economist Branko Milanovic.